matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 However, changing the Service type or ports can lead to downtime.
 For zero-downtime updates, you may need to create a new Service and gradually switch traffic to it.

-9) Explain Headless Services in Kubernetes.
+9) Explain Headless Services in Kubernetes?
 Answer: A headless Service in Kubernetes is a Service with no cluster IP.
 It is used for services that require direct access to individual Pods.
 With headless Services, you can use DNS to discover addresses for individual Pods.